peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  body part headers.
 A basic case-insensitive comparison is used.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.). <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.). <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**